How this couple paid off nearly $124,000 of debt in 3 years

 Morgan also took on extra work, cleaning homes around the holidays for extra cash.

 Chris said there were times when they went over their allotted monthly budget.
-In those instances, they would course correct and "had to take from next budget to pay back [themselves]," he explained.
+In those instances, they would course correct and "had to take from next budget to pay back (themselves)," he explained.
 This would make the next month even more difficult as they would have even less money to go around.

 Now, three years later, all that struggle was worth it when they paid off their final debt.
 The couple treated themselves to a trip to Cancun that Chris said was paid for in cash because they vow to never use credit cards again.